Skip to main content

 Crystal Grids

-Use Blue Chalcedony in communication and harmony grids, either as a supporting stone or as the center piece.
-Pair with Celestite and Aquamarine for a powerful throat chakra and peaceful communication grid, or combine with Rose Quartz and Amazonite for a heart-centered communication formation.
-Blue Chalcedony's absorbing energy makes it an excellent harmonizer that helps different stones in a grid work together cohesively.
+Use it in communication and harmony grids as either a supporting stone or the center piece.
+Pair with Celestite and Aquamarine for a throat chakra grid, or with Rose Quartz and Amazonite for heart-centered communication work.
+Its absorbing energy helps other stones in the grid work together smoothly.

 How Do You Cleanse & Charge Blue Chalcedony?